A Curry-Howard Correspondence for Linear, Reversible Computation: Technical Background

-The (possibly infinite) derivation trees of {\mumall}, called \emph{pre-proofs} are coinductively generated by the rules given in \autoref{mumall:rules}.
-We say that a formula is \textit{principal} when it is the formula that the rule is being applied to.
+A formula is \textit{principal} when it is the formula to which the rule is being applied.
+Given an inference rule $r$, we denote by $\premiss r$ the set of its premiss sequents (i.e. above the line).

+Each inference rule is given together with an \emph{immediate sub-occurrence} relation, relating a formula of the conclusion sequent with formulas of the premisses, depicted by the green and blue lines in the proof system.
+The reflexive transitive closure of this relation is written $F\sqsubseteq G$ when $F$ is a formula occurrence (that is a position in a given sequent occurrence) that is above $G$ in a proof and related by any number of immediate sub-occurrence relations. \end{defi}

+The suboccurrence relation will most often be left implicit since it can usually be reconstructed from the context or the way the sequents are written.
+A case when we shall make explicit this suboccurrence relation is in the threading relation used to distinguish pre-proofs from valid proofs in what follows.

+Note also that in what follows, we will most often use the exchange rule implicitly, denoting with an inference rule name, say $\rtensor$, all the derived rules obtained by applying an exchange rule on top of each premise of the rule and below the conclusion of the rule.
+For example, we can freely write (here, $\rex^\star$ refers to a sequence of exchange rules):